skleinei/alfred-confluence/README.md

 *Confluence Quicksearch for Alfred* allows you to search, open, and edit Confluence content from Alfred.
 Just hit type `c <search term>` to search for Confluence.

+## Features

+- Super simple configuration thanks to the new Workflow User Configuration in Alfred 5.
+- Limit to search to single spaces by adding `-s <spacekey>` to the search terms
+- Limit to search to content types by adding `-t <contentTypes>` to the search terms (<contenttypes> is a comma-separated list of `page`, `blogpost`, `attachment`, e.g. `page,attachment`)
+- Copy Confluence page URL with `⌘C`
+- Authentication via API token

 ## Getting Started